 Department of Early Childhood, Multilingual, and Special Education News

-The Department of Early Childhood, Multilingual, and Special Education (EMS) is designed and dedicated to prepare professionals for specialized services in schools, community agencies, and higher education settings.
-We promote and embrace the concept of cultural diversity and we affirm our commitment to the ethical standards of our respective disciplines.
+The Department of Early Childhood, Multilingual, and Special Education (EMS) is designed to prepare professionals for specialized services in schools, community agencies, and higher education settings.
+We promote and embrace the concept of cultural diversity, and we affirm our commitment to the ethical standards of our respective disciplines.

 Current Early Childhood, Multilingual, and Special Education News